A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

 \begin{itemize} \item Type 1: Events that occur at time $t$, but never occurred before $t$ (or during a reference period of observations).
 Hence there are documented examples and data for type 1 events, albeit small samples.

 \item Type 2: Events that have \emph{never} occurred before time $t$.
 By definition, no observation exists for type 2 events at $t$.
-Note that the 2003 European and 2021 Canadian summer heatwaves were type 2 events before 2003 and 2021, respectively.
+Note that the 2003 European and 2021 Western North American summer heatwaves were type 2 events before 2003 and 2021, respectively.
 Therefore, type 2 events can become type 1 with time, as observational databases grow. \end{itemize}

 From the mathematical point of view, there are no fundamental differences between the two types of events, when infinite trajectories are available.
 The difference stems from the limited amount of “real world” observations or numerical data.
 We then ask the following question: can type 2 events be deduced from (known) type 1 events, and if so how?